JeonHoKang/Jeon-Kang-Website-Academic/content/authors/admin/_index.md

 ## About Me

-My research focuses on using recent developments in deep learning with different sensory modalities to enhance flexibility in robot learning.
-Particularly, I am fascinated by decision making during task driven by multi-sensory input such as force, tactile and language.
-I have published first author papers to three (One under review CASE 2025) including ICRA2024, RA-L(Journal) and have published to have three ASME papers including MSEC and iDETC.
-Our MSEC 2024 paper won Best Conference Paper Award (2nd place).
+My research centers on leveraging recent advancements in deep learning and multi-sensory perception to improve flexibility in robot learning.
+I am particularly interested in decision-making for task execution driven by diverse sensory inputs such as force, tactile feedback, and language.
+I have authored three first-author publications — including papers in ICRA 2024 and RA-L, with one currently under review for CASE 2025.
+Additionally, I have contributed to three ASME conference papers (MSEC and IDETC), with our MSEC 2024 paper receiving the Best Conference Paper Award (2nd place).